Monday, April 21, 2014

 Naturally, today's bit of rain made news.
 But it was certainly not significant.
 It did not cause water to run in streams or collect in puddles.
 And so I was surprised to find water running down the street when I walked out after the rain.
 It turned out that it was actually the runoff from someone's lawn where the sprinklers had come on!
 I thought it looked like a miniature river as it flowed down the side of the street.
 I walked alongside for some time as the water meandered down toward the storm drain that would eventually take it to the Pacific ocean.
 I felt a childish pleasure watching that little stream of water on the street, remembering the days when we used to sail paper boats down such streams.

 I wondered if rivers actually began their journey in this humble manner.
 Or did they dash down madly all at once?
 How magical it would be to witness the birth of a river!
 King Bhagiratha did just that (as related in the Ramayana) when he got the celestial river Ganga to come down to the earth.
 Of course, it was no easy task getting Ganga to descend from heaven.
 It took many years of hard penance.
 Finally, when she came down, she was swallowed up by Shiva's matted locks and was released in seven gentle streams so that the world would be spared her destructive force.
-Of these, one followed the Bhagiratha's chariot.
+Of these, one followed Bhagiratha's chariot.

 Descent of Ganga (Mahabalipuram Sculpture)